 Day 8: Transfers for Athens airport, about 40 minutes away.

-Check in time at your hotel in Athens is after 14:00 so we recommend choosing a flight that arrives in the afternoon/early evening on Oct 7th in time for the welcome dinner.
-Check out time on Oct 14th is 12:00pm.
-We will arrange local transfers from the airport on Oct 7th and to the airport on Oct 14th.
+Check in time at your hotel in Athens is after 14:00 so we recommend choosing a flight that arrives in the afternoon/early evening.
+Check out time is 12:00pm.
+We will arrange local transfers from Athens Airport and to Athens Airport on the first and last day of the tour.

 If you prefer to book with a travel agent, we are happy to recommend specialists in a number of countries around the world, please contact our office for more details.